Online privacy statement

 What forms of ID will I need to provide in order to access this?

-PHOENIX TECHNOLOGY SYSTEMS INC. accepts the following forms of ID when information on your personal data is requested with Client approval notification along with a government issued identification card.
+PTS may provide you information on your personal data where a request includes Client approval notification along with a government issued identification card.

 PHOENIX TECHNOLOGY, Inc.’s GDPR Compliance Efforts and You

-At PHOENIX TECHNOLOGY, Inc., we are well aware of the new data protection requirements brought about by the General Data Protection Regulation of the European Union, or “GDPR”, which took effect on May 25, 2018.
-We’re proud to announce that PTS’s services are fully compatible with its GDPR obligations.
+At PTS, we are well aware of the data protection requirements brought about by the GDPR, which took effect on May 25, 2018.
+We’re proud to announce that PTS’s services have been reviewed and modified to address its GDPR obligations.
+In addition, PTS has undertaken compliance efforts to address requirements of the United Kingdom GDPR.

-Let’s talk a little bit about the GDPR and what to expect from us.
+Let’s talk a little bit about the GDPR and United Kingdom GDPR and what to expect from us.

 What Is the GDPR?